 Essentially a strike for hockey players, but in this case the team owners “lockout” the players until they can reach an agreement on their union contract.
 There have been four lockouts in NHL history.
 The NHLPA (Players Association) and the NHL big wigs (owners) negotiate terms to play.
 Generally, one side thinks the other side is getting paid too much.

 Affectionately known as ‘Grapes’, Don Cherry hosted Coach’s Corner during the first intermission of Hockey Night in Canada (HNIC) along with Ron McLean every Saturday for almost four decades.
-However, in November of 2019, Don was fired by Sportsnet for making during a Coach’s Corner broadcast just before Remembrance Day.
+However, in November of 2019, Don was fired by Sportsnet for making inflammatory and racist comments during a Coach’s Corner broadcast just before Remembrance Day.